samridh3215/samridh3215.github.io/content/about.md

 - [My projects](/projects)

-I am always actively looking out for opportunities to learn and improve my skillset.
-Through out my academic journey, I have explored a lot of fields in computer science, for example, computer vision, web development, native android development, machine learning and AI, and even cybersecurity.

 ### Currently
-- Exploring penetration testing and red teaming.
+1. Exploring penetration testing and red teaming.
-- Working on a project to facilitate [source code vulnerability detection and remediation](/projects/vulnerability-detection-and-remidiation-in-source-code/).
+2. Working on a project to facilitate [source code vulnerability detection and remediation](/projects/vulnerability-detection-and-remidiation-in-source-code/).
-- Improvising on my problem solving skills.
+3. Improvising on my problem solving skills.